scheme-containers/monorepo/README.md

 Add implementation data into data directory as IMPLEMENTATION_NAME.scm.
 There should be enough examples by the previous implementations.
 See also templates/Dockerfile for supported all supported fields.
+Configure, make and install commands can be overwritten in the datafile.
+If those fields are not given then ./configure, make, make install combo is used.
+If you overwrite these commands set the prefix to /usr/scheme

 Many build dependencies are already included in the image, check the templates/Dockerfile.